codex7788/hardhat/README.md

-niit# Basic Sample Hardhat Projects
+..niit# Basic Sample Hardhat Projects
 Hardhat
 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.